amkkashani/FJSP-Flexible-Job-Shop-Problem-/docs/README.md

 1. Sort parts by area in descending order
 2. For each part:
-   - Try to fit in existing sheets (first-fit)
+   - Try to place in existing sheets (first-fit shelf placement)
+   - Respect sheet size (sheet_X/sheet_Y) and allow 90-degree rotation
-   - If no sheet can fit, create a new sheet
+   - If no sheet can place it, create a new sheet
-3. Result: Parts packed into minimum sheets
+3. Result: Parts packed into sheets with 2D positions

 ### Scheduling: FIFO